oliver-newman/personal_website/README.md

-# Oliver Newman's person website
+# Oliver Newman's personal website

 Built with Jekyll, running on AWS.